-- We will call you to review your recovery. - If all is well, you will be able to increase your activity, although it will still be a good idea to elevate your leg regularly as this will minimise swelling. - We will advise you to start walking on your heel, using your crutches (if issued) for balance and wearing your surgical shoe.
-Throughout the week, you should build up to putting weight on your whole foot, still using your shoe. - You should continue to keep your wound dry and your tubigrip up to the knee at all times. - If you still need painkillers at this stage, you may be trying to do too much and not resting your foot enough.
+- If all is well, you will be able to increase your activity, although it will still be a good idea to elevate your leg regularly as this will minimise swelling. - We will advise you to start walking on your heel, wearing your surgical shoe.
+Throughout the week, you should build up to putting weight on your whole foot.

+- You should continue to keep your wound dry and your tubigrip up to the knee at all times. - If you still need painkillers at this stage, you may be trying to do too much and not resting your foot enough.